swennemans/react-text-highlighter/readme.md

 <HighLighter highlight={"Foo"} text={"Foo bar baz"} options={opts} />
 ```

+Check the `example` dir for a simple example or run the example with: `npm run example`

 ### Options
 You need to pass an option object with the following properties:
 ```
+{
-{ caseSensitive: true //true or false
+  caseSensitive: true //true or false
-  highlightClass: 'highlighted-text' // className for your highlighted text ]
+  highlightClass: 'highlighted-text' // className for your highlighted text }
 ```

 #### dangerouslySetInnerHTML?